cubeanimataz/CRAFTWORLD3/README.md

 - Customisable number-crunching; don't want to use the Simplified notation?
 You can use Scientific or even ScientificNormalised notation!
 - Permadeath; the proper way to play CRAFTWORLD3 is with this turned on!
 But if you are a saint, you can turn this off...
 - Optional PvP; chig-chig boom!
 Kill other players in this optional mode!
+- Developer Flare; let the developers be known!
+A special crown is rendered above official developers of the game (can be turned off).
 - Punkbuster; punishes naughty players who try to exploit the game (for example disconnecting before they die)!
+- Special administrator system; optionally use a special seperate admin system for managing CRAFTWORLD3.

 # DRAWBACKS
 CRAFTWORLD3, like many other things on the Garry's Mod workshop, have their own flaws and quirks.